-BlackBerry and electric vehicle company Arrival announced that Arrival’s intelligent, autonomous-ready commercial vehicles will be powered by BlackBerry QNX technology.
+Arrival’s autonomous-ready vehicles to be powered by BlackBerry

 As part of the agreement, BlackBerry will license its BlackBerry QNX technology to Arrival, including its industry-leading QNX SDP 7.0 real-time operating system to serve as the safe and secure foundation for the ADAS features within the company’s autonomous-ready commercial vehicle platform.